Raihaan31/JKFLIPFLOP-USING-IF-ELSE/README.md

 Program for flipflops and verify its truth table in quartus using Verilog programming.

-Developed by: R Raihaan ahmed
+Developed by: R Raihaan Ahmed
 RegisterNumber: 24010543

 module jk_ff (j, k, clk, rst, q);